 But here it is:

-Your tenth, twentieth, maybe even thirtieth customer complaint … that the one thing they want is out of stock.
+Your 10th, 20th, maybe even 30th customer complaint: That the one thing they want is out of stock.

-Is effective inventory management — having exactly the products you need in-stock at exactly the right times, regardless the season or trend — and therefore creating a rock solid merchandise plan an impossible task?
+Is effective inventory management—having exactly the products you need in-stock at exactly the right times, regardless of the season or trend, and therefore creating a rock solid merchandise plan—an impossible task?

 It doesn’t have to be.

 Table of contents

 - What is merchandise planning?

 - Understanding merchandise planning in the retail industry

 Merchandise planning is a systematic approach to planning, buying, and selling merchandise based upon consumer demand.
 It means that if a customer wants to buy product X with color Y and size Z from your shop, you have that available when they come knocking.

 Understanding merchandise planning in the retail industry